microsoft/delta-kusto/README.md

 ### 1. ADX Database (current) to Kusto scripts (target)

-This is a typical CI / CD scenario:  take an ADX database and bring its content to the state of a target set of scripts.
+Typical CI / CD scenario:  take an ADX database and bring its content to the state of a target set of scripts.

 ![ADX to Script](documentation/adx-to-script.png)